tinko26/ao/docs/api/src/ao_sys/ao_ir_task.h.md

 # Notes

 This module declares functions for controlling the task interrupts as well as a callback function for the interrupt handlers.
-This module is abstract, that is, an implementation must be provided by a port package in order to support multitasking.
+This module is abstract, that is, an implementation must be provided by a port in order to support multitasking.

 ## Porting